Brad Bird on ‘Incredibles 2’ and John Lasseter’s Redemption

 This year, 15 years after The Incredibles changed the game for Pixar, he released a sequel that picks up exactly where the crime-fighting family last left off.
 The response to the film was ecstatic, and as such the Parr clan is finding itself in the midst of another superhero showdown: facing off against Spider-Man: Into the Spider-Verse for frontrunner status in the Oscars’ Best Animated Feature category.

 Of course, the sequel was destined for greatness from its green-light.
-The first, one of the only superhero films based on completely original characters, was ahead of its time, but also perfectly timed.
-The superhero movie boom wasn't a thing yet, with only two other franchises, Spider-Man and X-Men, existing at the time and, as such, there was no blueprint for an animated comedy in homage to the genre to pull from.
+The first Incredibles, one of the only superhero films based on completely original characters, was ahead of its time, but also perfectly timed.
+The superhero movie boom wasn’t a thing yet, with only two other franchises, Spider-Man and X-Men, existing at the time and, as such, there was no blueprint for an animated comedy in homage to the genre.

-Despite the glut of men in capes flooding cineplexes since, no superhero film has been as audacious or as original since.
-Until The Incredibles 2, of course.
-“In fact I think I’ve seen a few things from our story show up in other people’s superhero movies over the years and I’m like, yeah, I know where you got that,” Bird grins.
+Despite the glut of men in capes flooding cineplexes since, few superhero films have been as audacious or as original since.
+“In fact, I think I’ve seen a few things from our story show up in other people’s superhero movies over the years and I’m like, yeah, I know where you got that,” Bird grins.

-The morning we’re talking it had just been reported what Bird’s next project will be and, true to form, it’s nothing that you would expect: an original movie musical that will features 20 minutes of animation, with music from frequent collaborator Michael Giacchino.
+The morning we’re talking, it has just been reported what Bird’s next project will be.
+True to form, it’s not what you might expect: an original movie musical that will feature 20 minutes of animation, with music from frequent collaborator Michael Giacchino.
 “We’re both equally frightened by it, which makes it very attractive to us,” he grins when I ask him about it.

 We also happen to be talking the day before it was announced that former Disney and Pixar head John Lasseter, who officially left the companies in June following an investigation into claims of misconduct, was controversially hired by Skydance Animation.
 As Lasseter was a mentor and friend of Bird’s, not to mention a major creative force while he made his films with Pixar, we talked about the circumstances behind his exit from the company and how Bird felt about it.